Chicken Girls: The Movie

 Chicken Girls: The Movie is a 2018 film based on the Brat show Chicken Girls.
-The film was directed by Asher Levin and written by Janey Feingold, and stars Annie LeBlanc, Hayden Summerall, Brooke Butler, Carson Lueders, Indiana Massara, Aliyah Moulden, Grayson Thorne Kilpatrick, Adrian R'Mante, and Rush Holland.
+The film was directed by Asher Levin and written by Janey Feingold, and stars Annie LeBlanc, Hayden Summerall, Brooke Butler, Carson Lueders, Indiana Massara, Aliyah Moulden, Rush Holland, Adrian R'Mante, and Melanie Paxson.
 The movie premiered on June 29, 2018.

 Plot

 The film kicks off with Rhyme and TK on a date in Paris, actually a movie scene directed by TK and Flash.
 Later, Rhyme, Ellie, Kayla, and Quinn discuss Spring Fling and dance date plans.
 Rhyme wishes to go with TK.
 The school sings "Dancing on the Ceiling," interrupted by Principal Anthony, who bans hallway singing, puzzling Ellie.

 The Chicken Girls chat about Principal Anthony, and Luna predicts Power Surge will shine at tryouts.
 Senõr Singer notes the focus on the dance over academics.
 TK, Flash, and Ace discuss reshooting their movie.
 Ace questions why it's not done, leading to a squabble with Flash about priorities.
 TK suggests their bickering is why they lack dance invites.
 Ace and Flash reassure TK, reminding him he hasn't been asked to the dance.

 Ellie, at the library, sings and is interrupted by Davis, who compliments her.
 Thinking he wants a Spring Fling date, Ellie shuts him down, but he clarifies he doesn't want to go to the dance.
 Davis helps her with polynomials.
 Flash praises TK's movie to Rhyme, inquiring about Spring Fling plans, but TK hasn't been asked.
 In another part of the library, Kayla discusses potential dance partners with Flash and tells him to text her.
 Quinn and Rooney argue, noted by Birdie, who remarks they fight like biological siblings.

 Senõr Singer holds auditions, and Ace's performance is stopped for getting too close.
 Attaway Dance Team and Power Surge have a dance battle.
 Sheldon questions TK and Flash filming, prompting them to follow him.
 Senõr Singer declares both teams will perform together, frustrating Birdie and Luna.